satabie/my-nvim-setting/README.md

 # nvim
-This is my nvim setup.
+This is my neovim setup.
 You may use it freely.

 If you want to use it, clone it under ~/.config/.